 - 1/2 cup granulated sugar 100g

-Sift the confectioners sugar and almond flour into a bowl.
+- Sift the sugar and almond flour from the confectioners into a bowl.

-Add the room temperature egg whites into a very clean bowl.
+- Add the egg whites at room temperature in a very clean bowl.

-Using an electric mixer, whisk egg whites.
-Once they begin to foam add the cream of tartar and then SLOWLY add the granulated sugar.
+- Using an electric mixer, whisk the egg whites.
+Once they start to foam, add the cream of tartar and then SLOWLY add the granulated sugar.

-Add the food coloring (if desired) and mix in.
-Continue to beat until stiff peaks form.
+- Add food coloring (if desired) and mix.
+Continue beating until firm peaks form.

-Begin folding in the 1/3 of the dry ingredients.
+- Start folding 1/3 of the dry ingredients.

-The final mixture should look like flowing lava, and be able to fall into a figure eight without breaking.
-Spoon into a piping bag with a medium round piping tip and you’re ready to start piping.
+- The final mixture should look like flowing lava and be able to drop into eight without breaking.
+Pour into a piping bag with a medium round piping tip and you are ready to begin piping.

-Pipe one inch dollops onto a baking sheet lined with parchment paper (this should be glued down with dabs of batter).
-Tap on counter several times to release air bubbles.
-Allow to sit for about 40 minutes before placing in oven.
+- Pipe 1-inch spoonfuls onto a baking sheet lined with parchment paper (this should be glued with touches of dough).
+Press the counter repeatedly to release air bubbles.
+Let stand about 40 minutes before putting in the oven.

-Bake at 320F for 12-15 minutes, rotate tray after 7 minutes.
-Allow to cool completely before removing from baking sheet.
+- Bake at 320F for 12-15 minutes, turn the tray after 7 minutes.
+Let cool completely before removing from baking sheet.

 For the French Buttercream Filling:

-Add in butter one cube at a time allowing each piece to incorporate before adding the next.
-Add vanilla and salt.
-Continue mixing until buttercream is smooth and creamy.
+- Add the vanilla and salt.
+Continue to mix until the buttercream is smooth and creamy.
 (About 5-6 minutes.)
 Add food coloring if desired.

-Pipe your filling onto the back of half the shells.
+Pipe your filling on the back of half of the shells.
 Form a sandwich and repeat.
-Macarons should be aged in the fridge for 1-3 days for best results.
+Macaroons should be aged in the refrigerator for 1 to 3 days for best results.
 This allows the filling to soften the shells inside.